jitendragangwar123/Dynamic-NFT-For-Gaming/README.md

 # Dynamic-NFT-For-Gaming
-Dynamic NFT is the use case of Gaming.
+Dynamic NFT is the use case of online Gaming.

 ## To Build the Application
 ```shell